_______ __ ________ __

 the reward system, we can tune the following characteristics:

-- [Completed Lines]: The weight of the reward received for completed lines.
+- Completed Lines: The weight of the reward received for completed lines.

 -

-increase of reward with the increase in the number of lines cleared at once.
+affects the increase of reward with the increase in the number of lines cleared at once.

 -

-- [Holes]: Reward/punishment for the number of holes (usually negative).
+- Holes: Reward/punishment for the number of holes (usually negative).

-- [Bumpiness]: Reward/punishment for the unevenness of the stack (usually negative).
+- Bumpiness: Reward/punishment for the unevenness of the stack (usually negative).

 -

+bottom row.
 We can also associate a negative reward with this during training.

 -